jiaohehu/NPreview/DOC-blocks.md

   + The flushright fenced block

-    This block is to simulate a LATEX \begin{flushright} paragraph.
+    This block is to typeset a LATEX \begin{flushright} paragraph.

     ~~~
     ``` flushright